 Who is Low Income Relief?

 Low Income Relief is an information service owned by Nicole Thelin.
 She founded the website in 2013, following her own experiences with poverty.
-She personally creates most of the content for this website and our YouTube channel, although we do have a team of other contributors as well.
+She personally creates most of the content for this website and our YouTube channel.
+Although we do have a team of other contributors as well, Nicole reviews all of the new content that is published on the site for accuracy.

 Will Low Income Relief give me money?